0xProject/0x-protocol-specification/staking/staking-specification.md

 When this function is called:
 1. Assert the previous epoch (`currentEpoch-1`) is finalized: all rewards have been paid to pools.
-2. Wrap any ETH into WETH (protocol fees can be earned in ETH or WETH, but rewards are paid in WETH).
+2. Wrap any ETH into WETH (protocol fees can be paid in ETH or WETH, but rewards are always paid in WETH).
 3. Store statistics on the epoch, including the total WETH in the contract - this value is the total reward available to pools.
 4. Emit [EpochEnded](https://github.com/0xProject/0x-monorepo/blob/3.0/contracts/staking/contracts/src/interfaces/IStakingEvents.sol#L60) event.
 5. Assert that enough time has elapsed to increment the epoch.
-6. Increment the `currentEpoch` by 1.
+6. Increase the `currentEpoch` by 1.
 7. If no pools earned rewards this epoch then the epoch is implicitly finalized; emit the [EpochFinalized](https://github.com/0xProject/0x-monorepo/blob/3.0/contracts/staking/contracts/src/interfaces/IStakingEvents.sol#L72) Event.

 #### 4.1 Errors by `endEpoch`